nikitavoloboev/data/focusing/rules.md

 - If README is long enough, add a **Contents** reference table.
 - Add a way to visually show the project if possible.
 - Add **Related** section linking to similar projects if possible.
-- Don't append `#readme` to GitHub repos that are not curated lists, simple readmes.

 ## Wiki